 While achieving an advanced specialization requires an investment of time and resources, doing so is an effective way to showcase your technical capabilities and expertise, which helps to differentiate your organization in the marketplace.
 Advanced specializations help customers to easily identify the companies that are best positioned to meet their needs, and they open up greater visibility for your organization in customer searches and the Microsoft partner directory.

 As the rapid pace of digital transformation continues to reshape the digital landscape, cybersecurity will only increase in relevance for individuals, organizations, governments and communities across the globe.
-I encourage all of our partners to work towards achieving an advanced specialization in Threat Protection and Identity and Access Management so you’re better positioned to meet the evolving cybersecurity needs of your customers.
+I encourage all of our partners to work towards achieving an advanced specialization in Threat Protection, Identity and Access Management, and Information Protection and Governance so you’re better positioned to meet the evolving cybersecurity needs of your customers.
 You can review a list of all advanced specializations currently offered for the Microsoft Partner Network here.